FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 dateModified: 2022-04-19
 ---

-When considering auth inside your Kubernetes cluster, it's good to think of three different layers.
+When considering auth inside your Kubernetes cluster, it's good to think of three different types.
+Each has different needs and requirements and implementation choices.

-IMAGE

-Each of these layers has different needs and requirements and implementation choices.

-The first is the infrastructure layer.
-The second is the service-to-service layer.
-And the third is the request/response layer.
+The first is infrastructure.
+The second is service-to-service.
+And the third is authentication and authorization on a given request.
 Let's look at each in turn.

 ## Infrastructure

 This is the control plane layer.
 This determines who can do what to your Kubernetes cluster.
-This cincludes such tasks as:
+This includes such tasks as:

 * updating a deployment
 * deleting a node
 * adding a secret

-This is the kind of authentication discussed in [the Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).
+This is the authentication and authorization discussed in [the Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).

 As outlined there:

 > API requests are tied to either a normal user or a service account, or are treated as anonymous requests.
 This means every process inside or outside the cluster, from a human user typing kubectl on a workstation, to kubelets on nodes, to members of the control plane, must authenticate when making requests to the API server, or be treated as an anonymous user.

 So any API request that needs to read from, add to, or modify Kubernetes configuration must be authenticated (unless the request is available to anonymous users).
 The Kubernetes documentation outlines all supported options for both service accounts and user accounts, so this article won't cover them in detail.

 A wide variety of options are supported, including